thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/222/Screen_Shot_2016-06-21_at_4.24.46_AM.png)

-Often a user only cares about some rows _or_ some other rows.
-To select some rows _or_ some other rows with just a few columns from the movies table, run the following command.
+To select a subset of rows with just a few columns from the `movies` table, run the following command.

 ```sql
 SELECT title, genre FROM movies WHERE score > 8 OR rating = 'PG';